inet-framework/inet/showcases/visualizer/canvas/submoduleinfo/doc/index.rst

 Goals
 -----

-In INET, network nodes are typically compound modules that are several levels deep.
-Their submodules (apps, protocols, protocol parts, etc.) often contain information that is helpful for understanding model behavior but is difficult to access in the graphical runtime environment.
-(To see them, one needs to drill down in the graphical inspector or the object inspector to access them.)
+In INET, network nodes are typically composed of multiple submodules, such as apps, protocols, and protocol parts.
+These submodules often contain important information for understanding the behavior of the network, but accessing it can be difficult, as it requires drilling down into the graphical inspector or object inspector.

-To help the user, INET contains support for displaying information produced by a submodule (or selected submodules) on the top-level canvas, above (or near) the corresponding network node icons.
-This feature makes such information conveniently available at a glance.
+To make this information more accessible, INET provides a feature for displaying submodule information on the top-level canvas, near the corresponding network node icons.
+This makes the information readily available at a glance.

-This showcase contains the model of a simple WiFi network and shows how (1) the number of packets sent/received by an application, and (2) IEEE 802.11 MAC state information can be displayed on the network level.
+This showcase features a simple WiFi network model and demonstrates how to display (1) the number of packets sent and received by an application, and (2) the IEEE 802.11 MAC state information, on the network level.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/visualizer/submoduleinfo <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/submoduleinfo>`__